Medical questions & health advice by licensed doctors

-"Must patients be nude for a skin exam?
+"Must patients be nude for a skin exam?"

 My whole family is susceptible to skin cancer, so I know that eventually I should get a complete skin exam.
 But I am not really comfortable being completely naked in front of strangers.
 Is it necessary to take off al your clothes?

 many skin cancers only occur in sun exposed areas.
 Thus the exam could be limited to your legs, back, neck, face, arms, trunk and stomach.
 For other cancers, a whole skin exam is necessary.
 In addition, many of the best dermatologists will not allow their patients to be seen without a full skin exam because they do not want to take a chance missing something.
 The good news is that most physicians, especially dermatologists, do a good job of draping your body in such a manor to give you the most modesty possible during the exam.
 Not all of your clothes will have to be off at the same time.
 In the end, it will be worth it if something dangerous is caught.
 I suggest you schedule that appointment with a dermatologist soon to get your skin exam.
 You will walk away not only with your dignity in tact, but a piece mind that nothing is going unnoticed.
 Good luck.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.